kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 The quickstart-docker repository contains a `docker-compose.yml` file which uses an [nginx](https://nginx.org/) docker image which you will be using as your artifact in this tutorial instead.

-Pull the docker image - Kosli CLI needs the artifact to be locally present to generate a "fingerprint" to identify it:
+Pull the docker image - the Kosli CLI needs the artifact to be locally present to generate a "fingerprint" to identify it:

 ```shell {.command}